U.S., Afghanistan And Taliban Announce 7-Day 'Reduction In Violence'

 "We hope it is extended for a longer time and opens the way for a cease-fire and intra-Afghan talks," he added.

+Jens Stoltenberg, NATO's secretary general, called the agreement "a critical test of the Taliban's willingness and ability to reduce violence, and contribute to peace in good faith."

+"This could pave the way for negotiations among Afghans, sustainable peace, and ensuring the country is never again a safe haven for terrorists," Stoltenberg said in a statement, noting that NATO currently has 16,000 troops in Afghanistan.

-If deemed a success, the week-long reduction in violence, or RIV, which will be monitored by U.S. forces, will lead next to the Feb.
+If deemed a success, the weeklong reduction in violence, or RIV, which will be monitored by U.S. forces, will lead next to the Feb.
 29 signing in Qatar between U.S. Special Envoy Zalmay Khalilzad and representatives of the Afghan government and the Taliban.
-That deal is aimed at a phased American military withdrawal — including ceasefires and talks between the Taliban and other Afghans on the future of the country.
+That deal is aimed at a phased American military withdrawal — including cease-fires and talks between the Taliban and other Afghans on the future of the country.

 It is a complicated balancing act, but the U.S., the Taliban and the Afghan government have said they are committed to making it succeed.